ASAT: Adaptively Scaled Adversarial Training in Time Series: Adversarial Training

 Since neural networks are sensitive to adversarial examples, \textbf{adversarial training}~\citep{Explaining_and_Harnessing_Adversarial_Examples,Towards_Evaluating_the_Robustness_of_Neural_Networks} algorithms are designed to improve both the adversarial robustness and the generalization ability of neural networks.
-The target of adversarial training is seeking to find the parameter vector $\bm \theta$ with lower adversarial sensitivities,
+The target of traditional adversarial training is seeking to find the parameter vector $\bm \theta$ with lower adversarial risks:

-Typical adversarial training algorithms generate one or multiple adversarial examples to estimate the risk for adversarial attacks and then minimize the risk.
-Suppose $\vect{x}^*=\vect{x}+\bm\delta^*$ denotes the adversarial example the algorithm generates, the target of the adversarial training is to minimize both the clean loss and the adversarial sensitivity or adversarial risk,

-\citet{Explaining_and_Harnessing_Adversarial_Examples} estimate the risk for adversarial attacks via the FGSM algorithm.
+\cite{Explaining_and_Harnessing_Adversarial_Examples} estimate the risk for adversarial attacks via the fast gradient methods.
 Other existing studies also estimate the risk via PGD-based attacks~\citep{Towards_Evaluating_the_Robustness_of_Neural_Networks,YOPO,ForFree,freeLB,Unified-min-max}.
+Fast gradient methods, including FGSM and FGM, can be seen as PGD-based attacks with the step number $K=1$.
 Besides, some PGD-based adversarial training algorithms~\citep{ForFree,freeLB} minimize the adversarial sensitivities of multiple perturbations generated in different steps.